Naveenkumarsai/AICTE-PROJECT/README.md

-# Image-Based Encryption & Decryption Using Python
+# Stegno (Image-Based Encryption & Decryption Using Python)

 ## 📌 Project Overview
 This project provides a **secure image-based encryption and decryption system** using **Python and OpenCV**.
 It allows users to hide secret messages inside an image using pixel manipulation and retrieve them securely using a passcode.